What is the most common question vegans get asked from non-vegans? Of course, it is the old annoying protein question and where to get it from.

 So do vegans get enough protein even though they don’t eat animals?

 Yes.
 We get more than enough protein because plants have it.
 And unless you are starving you are getting enough protein no matter what your diet is.
+Matter of fact, many protein-obsessed Americans get too much of it.
+Yup.

 Plant-based people get protein from foods, such as: